-In-Class Participation/Activities 20%
+In-Class Participation/Activities 30%

-Asynchronous Field Work Activities 20%
+Asynchronous Field Work Activities 15%

-Exam 1 15%

-Exam 2 15%

-Project 20%
+Portfolio of Assignments 40%

-Reflections 10%
+Reflections 15%

-Standard Grading Scale: >90%=A,> 80%=B, >70%=C, >65%=D, <65% =F
+Standard Grading Scale: >90%=A.> 80%=B. >70%=C. >65%=D. <65% =F

-IN-CLASS PARTICIPATION/ACTIVITIES: (20% of final grade)
+IN-CLASS PARTICIPATION/ACTIVITIES: (30% of final grade)

 Regular participation is required to obtain and integrate course material and is a large component of your final grade.
 Tardiness and/or leaving early will not be tolerated as it disrupts the class and practice.
 If you are late or leave early, you will only receive 1⁄2 credit for attending the class.
 You will be expected to actively participate in lecture by speaking, working in groups, etc., so be prepared to engage in your learning.
 Make-ups are only allowed for emergency situations and then only upon approval from instructor.

-It may not be possible for some activities to be made up due to the interactive nature of the content Some classes will meet asynchronously (on your own time schedule); these class directions will be posted on Brightspace.
+Some classes will meet asynchronously (on your own time schedule); these class directions will be posted on Brightspace.